-The first face-to-face workshop, held from 27th to 28th March, focused on the foundations of leadership and introduced the theory of “Critical Reflective Practices” to the participants.
+The first face-to-face workshop, held from 27th to 28th March 2018, focused on the foundations of leadership and introduced the theory of “Critical Reflective Practices” to the participants.
 They reflected on their school’s pedagogical practices and their understanding of leadership.
-The second face-to-face workshop, held from 24th to 26th April, challenged participants to conceptualize how 21st Century Leadership in their context should look like, in light of disruptive innovations and technologies.
+The second face-to-face workshop, held from 24th to 26th April 2018, challenged participants to conceptualise how 21st Century Leadership in their context should look like, in light of disruptive innovations and technologies.
 The participants were also given time to discuss their individual projects with their groups and also seek council from Dr Vicente Reyes (Chief Investigator of CESL and Lecturer, School of Education, The University of Queensland).
-During the third face-to-face workshop from 25th to 27th June, Dr Vicente Reyes presented a comparative study of Shanghai, Singapore and the Philippines to draw insights to the type of leadership and educational structure present in these countries.
+During the third face-to-face workshop from 25th to 27th June 2018, Dr Vicente Reyes presented a comparative study of Shanghai, Singapore and the Philippines to draw insights to the type of leadership and educational structure present in these countries.
 Participants presented their individual projects and received constructive and detailed feedback.

 The penultimate event for CESL was an immersion programme in Singapore.
 The 18 school leaders came to Singapore to observe transformational leadership in action, both at schools and in industry.
 During the programme the participants visited two Singaporean schools, Fajar Secondary School and CHIJ Toa Payoh (Primary), the National Institute of Education, Singapore and Micromakers and ID Architects, Singaporean companies that have flourished because of transformational leadership.
 The participants also attended lectures and participated in discussions with eminent educationalists including, Emeritus Prof Bob Lingard (UQ), Prof Robyn Gillies (UQ), Prof S. Gopinathan (THF), Mrs Belinda Charles (Academy of Principals, Singapore) among others.